Giovannirg/QTPintor3/README.md

 # QTPintor

-Bare Version of Pintor3 repositorie. no functions added
+Bare Version of Pintor3 repository. no functions added